Hola-yinka/Amazon-product-review-analysis/README.md

   - Discount Ranges: `0–10%`, `11–20%`, ..., `81–93%`
   - Rating Levels: Rounded to nearest whole number

+##  Tools Used

+The following tools and features were used throughout the project for data preparation, analysis, and dashboard creation:

+- **Microsoft Excel**
+  - **Power Query**: For data cleaning, column renaming, spliting columns and filtering null/duplicate rows.
+  - **Pivot Tables**: For summarizing metrics like total reviews, average discounts, product counts, and potential revenue.
+  - **Pivot Charts**: Used to visualize categories, discount buckets, ratings, and revenue.
+  - **Slicers**: For interactive filtering by Category, Rating, and Price Bucket.
+  - **Custom Data Labels**: Displayed in thousands (K) for better readability in charts.

+- **Visualization Design**
+  - Used a combination of KPI cards, bar charts, pie charts, and line charts
+  - Maintained a consistent and minimal design for clarity and insight delivery

 ## Business Analysis Summary (Tasks 1–14)

 1. **Average Discount % by Product Category:**